 Reeves is Will Foster, a synthetic biologist who attempts to bring his lovely children and their lovely mum back from the dead – without telling them!

-Until he has to, when he explains that he cloned her because he loves her – not a bad present, as long as it wasn’t really because he couldn’t work out how to use the dishwasher, or she was the only one who knew their Netflix password.
+Until he has to, when he explains that he cloned her because he loves her.
+Not a bad present, as long as it wasn’t really because he couldn’t work out how to use the dishwasher, or she was the only one who knew their Netflix password.

-As usual, movie cloning involves a naked woman covered in goo.
+The impression I get is that it’s more about grief and loss than cloning and mad science.
+Though as usual, movie cloning involves a naked woman covered in goo.

 5 – The Kid Who Would Be King